 “The heading of the tunnel,under Guilford avenue, has been extended from the entrance of the retaining wall between Biddle and Chase streets to a point 25o feet beyond Preston street a total distance of 8oo feet”

-Approximately 150-200 meters deep inside this section, there is a massive outflow drain (approximately 2 meters is diameter) that dumping a large stream into the Conduit, as well as a high volume of air.
-The outflow tube is concrete with a brick laden bottom .
+Approximately 100-150 meters deep inside this section, there is a massive outfall drain (10 foot 6 inches) that dumping a large buried stream into the Conduit, as well as a high volume of air.
+A drain within a drain.
+The internal outfall tube is concrete with a brick laden bottom .
 After some research, it is concluded that this is “Jenkins Run”.
+Which means this massive tunnel leads into another network of century old storm sewers.
+In fact, as of 1909, it was draining 900 acres of area.
 Another excerpt from Report of the Sewerage Commission of Baltimore City 1912″ page 12 states:

 “The heading of the Jenkins Run Sewer tunnel has been extended through to meet the large tunnel a distance of 430 feet The rock excavated from this tunnel is being crushed and used to form the concrete conduits in the bed of the Falls below Chase street”.